monkslc/hyperpolyglot/README.md

 # hyperpolyglot
 ### A fast programming language detector.
-Hyperpolyglot is a port of Github's [Linguist](https://github.com/github/linguist) Ruby library to Rust.
+Hyperpolyglot is a fast programming language detector written in Rust based on Github's [Linguist](https://github.com/github/linguist) Ruby library.
 Hyperpolyglot supports detecting the programming language of a file or detecting the programming language makeup of a directory.
 For more details on how the language detection is done, see the [Linguist](https://github.com/github/linguist) [README](https://github.com/github/linguist/blob/master/README.md).

 ### CLI
 **Installing**
 `cargo install hyperpolyglot`

 **Usage**
-`hyply --help`
+`hyply [PATH]`

 ### Library
 **Adding as a dependency**